TuriGuilano/alpha/README.md

 ## Routing with React router

 In our index.js we want to handle all the routing.
 The routing will be done via react-router.
-We will be needing browserrouter, match and miss from the react-router package.
+We will be importing a couple of modules from the react-router package, { BrowserRouter, Match, Miss }.

-The way this works is we have Matches, if the Match is exactly pattern="/" we render a specific component.
+The way this works is we have Matches, if the url matches our pattern we render a specific component.
-So based on the url, we can render out components with the exactly pattern.
 You can use this throughout your application, multiple levels deep.

 ```shell
 import React from 'react';